How to Become a Police Detective Constable in 2023

 Below we’ve broken down the briefing exercise and the in-tray exercise for you.

-The goal of the exercise is to be similar to a normal working day for the job which you are applying for.
-Therefore, In-Tray is an excellent way to measure a candidate’s ability and see whether they work in a way which is conducive to the job and business as a whole.
-In a sense, the In-Tray exercise is like a role play exercise.
+The goal of the exercise is to replicate a normal working day for the job which you are applying for.
+Therefore, in-tray is an excellent way to measure a candidate’s ability and see whether they work in a way which is conducive to the job and business as a whole.
+In a sense, the in-tray exercise is like a role play exercise.
 You are asked to assume a role, then, under the specification given, you are expected to complete the tasks presented to you.
 Generally speaking, this involves being given a collection of tasks to complete: your job is not only to complete these tasks, but to also prioritise them in an order which means you’re most likely to complete them all in time.
 Different pieces of work will have varying deadlines.

 Likewise, you might find a piece of work later in your assessment which has a tighter deadline.
 Therefore, it might be the case that this newer piece of work needs to take precedence over everything else, which can be put to one side for the time being.
 The Detective Constable assessment centre takes a slightly different approach than you would normally expect.
 Instead of prioritising the issues in order, you will need to write a report, based on what you’ve read – summarising your main priorities, how you would order the issues, and what actions you will take based on this.

 Following your in-tray assessment, you will be asked to take what is known as a briefing exercise.